Death on the Nile (1978 film): Release

 Although it was a British film, Death on the Nile premiered in New York on 29 September 1978 to coincide with the sale of tickets for the Metropolitan Museum of Art's opening on 15 December 1978 of the travelling exhibition The Treasures of Tutankhamun, which had piqued interest in Egyptian artefacts.
 For the U.S. market, artist Richard Amsel was commissioned to change the original British poster art by including the profile of King Tutankhamun with ceremonial knife (and modern revolver), surrounded by the cast.

-In London, there was a Royal Charity Premiere at the ABC Shaftesbury Avenue on 23 October 1978, attended by the Queen, Prince Philip and Earl Mountbatten.
+In London, there was a Royal Charity Premiere at the ABC Shaftesbury Avenue on 23 October 1978, attended by Queen Elizabeth II, Prince Philip and Earl Mountbatten.

 Reception

 Box office

 The film was expected to be popular with audiences following on the heels of Murder on the Orient Express, the most successful British film up to that point.
 However, the box-office return was $14.5 million in the United States, lower than the $27.6 million high for Orient Express.
+EMI claimed it was the most successful foreign film shown in mainland China with 5 million admissions in Shanghai alone.

+Nat Cohen said the film "did not do quite as well in America, though the US TV networks paid three times as much for it as they had done for Orient Express.
+It did ‘‘satisfactory”’ business in America — and made four times as much as Orient Express in Japan — but overall it grossed less than the first time."